-At some of our events we may scan your badge which has your details (Name, Job Title and Company Name) that you provided to us when you signed up for the event.
-This information will be share with the sponsors of the event.
+At some of our events we may scan your badge which has the details (Name, Job Title and Company Name) that you provided to us when you signed up for the event.
+This information will be shared with the sponsors of the event.
 You can choose not to have your badge scanned, if you wish.

 If you subscribe to our Beacon Products

-As part of a job application or inquiry which may be advertised on the Hanson Wade website or other external website you will provide us with your personal information such as a resume.
+As part of a job application or inquiry, which may be advertised on the Hanson Wade website or other external websites, you will provide us with your personal information such as a resume.
 We will use this information internally to address your inquiry or consider you for employment.
 We will keep your information for future consideration unless you tell us not to do so.

-Your personal data is kept secure at all times and we use the latest technology to ensure that all our data is kept confidential, especially personal information that we hold.
+Your personal data is kept secure at all times and we use the latest technology to ensure that all our data is only accessible / shared for the purposes stated above.

 We use cloud providers and online application providers to help us run our business.
 Personal data may be held on systems and databases in several locations.
 However, your personal information will be held with requirements of confidentiality and with suitable legal agreements and contracts in place, so you can be assured that your personal data is looked after.

 Some of our systems may include the transfer of your personal data to other countries.
 Your data will only be transferred to other countries which have adequate provision in place to protect personal data to an equivalent level as personal data held in the UK.